How to Handle Transpositions in Your Opening Repertoire

 - Add these positions to your high-priority drills.

-Focus on middlegame plans:
+Focus on middlegame plans, not just sequences:

 - Play critical positions against engines or partners.